School of Music

 M.M.: University of Maryland

-Diana Hallman, Associate Professor of Musicology at the University of Kentucky, is a cultural musicologist who focuses her research in 19th-century French opera and cultural history, with a particular focus on French grand opera.
+Diana Hallman, Professor of Musicology at the University of Kentucky, is a cultural musicologist who focuses her research in 19th-century French opera and cultural history, with a particular focus on French grand opera.
 Her research interests extend to fin-de-siècle French and American music and culture, including transnational exchanges and performance history, and she is currently developing a project on social-political representation in opéra-comique.
 Dr. Hallman’s teaching centers on music of the 18th and 19th centuries, and she frequently offers graduate courses in opera history, the politics of opera, gender and women’s studies, cross-cultural intersections in Western and non-Western music, fin-de-siècle music and culture, and performance practice.
-She also regularly teaches a pro-seminar that explores interdisciplinary philosophies, theories, methods, and values fundamental to the field of musicology, from its historical foundations to its postmodern interrogations.